BDC Hamburger Icon

 What information does a medical claim file contain?

-Each medical claim has two parts: the claim header and claim details.
+Each medical claim has two parts: the claim header and the claim details.

 • Claim header: A claim header summarizes the claim.
-It includes protected health information like date of birth, gender and ZIP code.
-Additional details include the primary diagnosis code, the diagnosis-related group (DRG), inpatient procedures (if any), the name of the patient’s insurance provider, the National Provider Identifier (NPI) for the doctor and healthcare facility, and the total charge for the visit.
+It includes protected health information, like the patient’s date of birth, gender and ZIP code.
+Additional details include the primary diagnosis code, the diagnosis-related group, inpatient procedures (if any), the name of the patient’s insurance provider, the National Provider Identifier (NPI) for the doctor and healthcare facility, and the total charge for the visit.

-• Claim details: Claim details comprise the bill’s body.
-These details include the procedure code and corresponding diagnosis code, date of visit, and National Drug Code (NDC), if applicable.
+• Claim details: Claim details make up the body of the bill.
+These details include the procedure code and the corresponding diagnosis code, the date of the visit, and the National Drug Code, if applicable.
 This section also contains the doctor’s NPI number and the total charge for the medical services provided.

 How does the medical claims payment process work?